bhernandev/bhernandev.github.io/_posts/2020-07-25-the-dashing-door.md

 <p style="margin-bottom:0px;"><b>Dawn of Dusk</b></p>
 <p style="font-size:1.0em;">May 16, 2020</p>

-A photo of a brown paper bag bathing in the final rays of the setting sun \-\- hinting at the fleeting nature of hope.
+A brown paper bag bathing in the final rays of the setting sun \-\- hinting at the fleeting nature of hope.

 <hr>
 <br>